 <VirtualHost _default_:80> <Directory "C:/laragon/www/"> AllowOverride All Require all granted </Directory> </VirtualHost>

-Don't change anything to the above code, but we will insert the new config for our existing app in the new line.
+Don't change anything to the above code, but instead we will insert the new config for our existing app in the new line.
 So, let's say I have a laravel project located in

 C:\Users\dendi\codes\simple-laravel-app.
 The configuration for the above project will be like this: